isomerpages/imh-brave/_faqs/General/Do I have to pay?.md

 ---
 Q: Do I have to pay?

-* All procedures conducted in the study are done at no charge to you.
+ A: All procedures conducted in the study are done at no charge to you.